Vietnam.vn - Nền tảng quảng bá Việt Nam

 For mountainous areas, the Chairman of the People's Committee of Quang Ngai province requested functional forces and local authorities to proactively monitor the developments of storms and heavy rains; deploy shock forces to inspect and review residential areas along rivers, streams, low-lying areas, at risk of flooding, flash floods, and landslides to proactively clear the flow of blocked and obstructed areas; organize the relocation and evacuation of people to safe places, especially areas that have experienced heavy rains in recent days.

-According to a quick report from the Border Guard Command of Quang Ngai province, the whole province has 581 ships/4,771 workers operating in the sea areas; of which, the Gulf of Tonkin has 41 ships, the Hoang Sa sea area has 136 ships, the sea area between the East Sea and Truong Sa, DKI has 180 ships; the South East Sea area has 85 ships, the Quang Ngai province sea area has 139 ships.
+According to a quick report from the Border Guard Command of Quang Ngai province, the whole province has 581 ships/4,771 workers operating in the sea areas; of which, the Gulf of Tonkin has 41 ships, the Hoang Sa sea area has 136 ships, the sea area between the East Sea and Truong Sa, DKI has 180 ships; the South East Sea has 85 ships, the Quang Ngai province sea area has 139 ships.
 There are 5,841 ships anchored at the ports.
-All of the above ships and boats have received information about the developments and movement direction of storm No. 5.
+All the above ships and boats have received information about the developments and movement of storm No. 5.

 The Department of Agriculture and Environment of Quang Ngai province has informed the authorities of Ly Son special zone that people have a plan to move their offshore farming rafts to a safe place.

-Hue urgently harvests rice, minimizing damage
+Hue urgently harvests rice to minimize damage

 Present in the rice fields to direct people in harvesting, Deputy Director of the Department of Agriculture and Environment of Hue City Le Van Anh said that in the Summer-Autumn crop of 2025, the whole city has planted about 25,000 hectares of rice.
 Of which, the mass rice is in the ripening stage, the harvested area has reached about 1,500 hectares and is expected to be harvested in the afternoon of August 23, at the latest in the morning of August 24.